kserderc/d2kg/README.md

 ### Diavgeia ontology

-Overall, all classes of Di@vgeia are integrated in the newly developed ontology.
+Overall, all classes of Diavgeia are integrated in the newly developed ontology.
 These are extensively analysed in the corresponding repository of the DiavgeiaRedefined Project https://github.com/ThemisB/diavgeiaRedefined/tree/master/rdf.

 The basic ones are listed below: